Ovarian Hyperstimulation Syndrome (OHSS)

 Definition - What does Ovarian Hyperstimulation Syndrome (OHSS) mean?

-Ovarian hyperstimulation syndrome (OHSS) is an irritation of the ovaries caused by injectable hormone medications that are most often taken in conjunction with assisted reproductive technology treatments, such as an egg retrieval as part of in vitro fertilization (IVF).
-OHSS is more likely to occur when medication is injected as opposed to taken orally.
+Ovarian hyperstimulation syndrome (OHSS) is an irritation of the ovaries caused by hormonal medications taken in conjunction with assisted reproductive technology (ART) cycles, such as an egg retrieval as part of egg donation or in vitro fertilization (IVF).

 FertilitySmarts explains Ovarian Hyperstimulation Syndrome (OHSS)

-One of the early components of an IVF treatment is taking ovulation induction (OI) medication.
 In a normal monthly cycle, the body produces just one egg.
-However, in the case of IVF, multiple eggs increase the odds of a successful treatment.
-Therefore, OI medications are prescribed to stimulate the growth of multiple eggs.
+However, in the case of IVF or egg donation, multiple eggs increase the odds of a successful treatment.
+Medications are prescribed to stimulate the growth of multiple eggs.

 Risk factors for OHSS include: